 Dr. Diaz provides custom-made dental crowns made of high-quality, durable ceramic material that is similar in structure to the material of your natural teeth.
 Your crown will also have the same color as your other teeth, blending in seamlessly with your smile.
 A crown (dental cap) is a tooth-like covering placed over a carefully prepared, existing tooth.
 This procedure strengthens, restores and improves the appearance of your natural tooth.

-Dr. Diaz is an expert in dental implants, using state-of-the-art technology and the best quality materials.
+Dr. Diaz is an expert in Mini dental implants, using state-of-the-art technology and the best quality materials.
 If you are missing teeth or need extraction, he can evaluate your situation and give you an honest assessment of what solution would work best for you.
 You can be confident that he will get your mouth and teeth to full health and provide the best treatment plan

 Root Canal Treatment